Year 1 modules

 This module examines how attitudes towards crime and justice have changed and developed over time.
 It will demonstrate the importance of historically and socially contextualising specific crimes in order to increase the understanding of their contemporary relevance, alongside examining the political and economic context.

-This module critically examines steadfast and emergent social issues at the interplay between social control and the body, providing students with a critical understanding of how the body is regulated socially, culturally and legally.
+This module critically examines steadfast and emergent social issues at the interplay between social control and the social, providing students with a critical understanding of how the social is regulated socially, culturally and legally.
 We will explore meanings, cultural significance, and political consequences from a criminological perspective

 CCJ610 Green Criminology